-Hub airport: An airport with high levels of connecting passengers, which encourages airlines to provide more direct routes and increase frequencies on given routes, reducing travel costs and time.
+A hub airport has high levels of connecting passengers.
+This encourages airlines to offer more direct routes and to increase frequencies on given routes, which reduces travel costs and time.
 Hub airports help move people, products, goods, and services more efficiently.

-Toronto Pearson provides direct, daily service to more than 67% of the world’s economies.
-No other airport in Canada plays this role - that connectivity gives our region and country a competitive advantage over those without this type of direct link to international markets.
+As a global hub airport, we connect people and good to all corners of the globe, providing direct, daily service to more than 67% of the world’s economies.
+No other airport in Canada plays this role, which gives our region and country a competitive advantage.

-Leading research firm Frontier Economics considered direct, indirect and induced economic impacts by focusing on traditional factors including Gross Domestic Product (GDP), jobs, employment income and taxes in the Global Hub Economic Study.
-It also explored how Toronto Pearson – as a global hub – powers international trade and facilitates economic growth by allowing Canadians and visitors to work together at home and abroad.
+The Global Hub Economic Study (PDF, 4 MB) examines how Pearson as a global hub powers international trade and facilitates economic growth by allowing Canadians and visitors to work together at home and abroad.